 The legend adds a mystical side to this mathematical game: with 64 disks, it would take billions of years to complete the task following the optimal movement rule (2^64-1 movements at least, or 1.8 × 10^19 in scientific notation, or several billion billion movements, even at a rate of 1 movement per second, it would take several hundred billion years).

 dCode retains ownership of the "Hanoï Tower Solver" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Hanoï Tower Solver" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Hanoï Tower Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Hanoï Tower Solver" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Hanoï Tower Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hanoï Tower Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hanoï Tower Solver" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.